mattcorey/indie-dev-sales/README.md

 A few things that will help:

 - Shouldn't need to be said, but please don't alter other people's records (behave!)
-- Try to add your entry in Alphabetal order, *BY DEVELOPER*.
+- Try to add your entry in Alphabetical order, *BY DEVELOPER*.
 This should help to avoid most manual merges between different PR's, as changes will be in different parts of the doc.
 - Before submitting _and after merging_, please verify that your links are all working.
 I'll do my best to keep them consistent, but errors may happen.

 ## Are you a member of the Apple Press?